-7.2 Registering Cordless Telephones of Other Manufacturers
+7.2 Registering Cordless Telephones

-With FRITZ!Box Fon WLAN 7340 you can use all cordless telephones that support the DECT-GAP and CAT-iq radio standards.
+With FRITZ!Box Fon WLAN 7390 you can use all cordless telephones that support the DECT-GAP and CAT-iq radio standards.
 See the documentation of your cordless telephone to find out whether it supports either of these standards.